vtex-apps/search-result/README.md

 `search-result` now supports a flexible layout and has all its benefits, specially using the `flex-layout` block.

-You now have access to `search-result-layout`, it supports three differents blocks: `search-result-layout.desktop`, `search-result-layout.mobile`, `not-found-layout`.
+You now have access to `search-result-layout`, it supports three differents blocks: `search-result-layout.desktop`, `search-result-layout.mobile`, `search-not-found-layout`.

 `search-result-layout.desktop` is rendered when user is using a desktop.
 The `.mobile` interface is rendered (if provided), when user is using a mobile device.
 If the `.mobile` is not provided, the `.desktop` will be used.

-The `not-found-layout` is used (if provided) when the user searches for a term that returns nothing.
+The `search-not-found-layout` is used (if provided) when the user searches for a term that returns nothing.
 Important notice: if the user lands on a search page and adds filters until it reachs a empty search, this block will not be rendered!

 We also created the `search-result-layout.customQuery`.
 If you want to display a custom search-result, by passing a custom querySchema, this block should be used. `search-result-layout` does not read the values of a `querySchema` prop!